icicimov/blog/_posts/2017-12-1-Kubernetes-LDAP-Authentication.md

   name: webhook
 ```

-If using Kops like I do, utilize the new `fileAssets` feature and add the following to your cluster config YAML:
+If using [Kops (Kubernetes Operations)](https://github.com/kubernetes/kops) like I do, utilize the new `fileAssets` feature and add the following to your cluster config YAML:

 ```
   fileAssets: